 On a related note, I also wanted to point out that being a strong woman in 2018 does not necessarily mean having a high-powered career or owning a business.
 I attended a women’s leadership conference earlier in the week and the guest speakers were all chosen for their career success – rightly so, because that was the focus of the event.
 However, when it was put to the audience to ask questions of the speakers, some of the phrasings bothered me a little.
 One woman in particular comes to mind: she was simply asking the speakers to confirm how great it feels to get to CEO level, because, she said, some women decline these promotions into the upper echelons of their respective career ladders, because, for example, they think the level of responsibility is not something they want, or because they want to prioritise their families at that time.
 The bit that bothered me was that she went on to state “…and this sort of attitude is ridiculous in 2018”.
 There was some nodding and agreeable murmuring around her.

-Yes, it is imperative that women have these same opportunities as their male counterparts and yes, it is essential that they receive the encouragement necessary to accept these opportunities where it’s the right thing for the individual, and to thrive in them.
+Yes, it is imperative that women have these same opportunities as their male counterparts and yes, it is essential that they receive the support or encouragement necessary to accept and thrive in these opportunities where it’s the right thing for the individual.

-But, in my opinion, the most important feature of freedom and equality for all is unequivocally the freedom of choice.
+But, in my opinion, the most important hallmark of true freedom and equality for all is unequivocally the freedom of choice.
 No door should be closed to any woman because of her gender.
 But nor should she be forced through any door if she does not wish to go.

 For me, I don’t know just yet which path my career – or my life – is going to take.
 To be honest, I’ve sort of put all that on hold whilst I live out my Parisian dream.
 I am ambitious to excel in a career sense one day, but it can wait, because right now, for me, this amazing life experience is far more important than career advancement and ladder-climbing.
 I’ll decide what I’m going to do next later.
 And I know that when I do look to make that decision, and all the important, future-defining decisions that will inevitably follow, I will have a wealth of inspiration and guidance at my disposal, in the form of all those women in my life who have empowered themselves with choice.
 Whatever those choices may be.